 Pharmacies also known as drug stores, are shops or part of a shop in which medicines are prepared and sold.
 There were 11.539 community pharmacies in 2018/19.

 Kiosks are small buildings where things such as chocolate, drinks, or newspapers are sold through an open window.

 Corner shops also are known as Convenience Stores are stores that have sales areas of less than 3.000 square feet, are open for long hours, and sell products from at least eight different grocery categories.
 In 2016 there were 46.980 corner shops in the UK.
 They can be found mostly in urban areas.

 The new type of establishments and shops

-- Internet cafés are places that offer computers with an internet connection.
+Internet cafés are places that offer computers with an internet connection.
 Even though most homes have their internet connection, it is still possible to find them.
-They vary from small shops to places open 24h designated for gamers.
+They vary from small shops to places open 24h designed for gamers.
 Some of them also offer to print.

-- Telephone boxes are also known as telephone kiosks are public telephones designed by Sir Giles Gilbert Scott.
+Telephone boxes, also known as telephone kiosks, are public telephones designed by Sir Giles Gilbert Scott.
 They are painted red to be more visible and are a common sight associated with the UK.

 Outdoor street markets

-- Clothes there are markets dedicated to clothing like Spitalfields Saturday Style Market or Petticoat Lane Market.
+Clothes are sold at markets dedicated to clothing like Spitalfields Saturday Style Market or Petticoat Lane Market.